tony-aw/tinycodet/README.md

   same as`x <- exp(x)`;
 - `x %alogb <-% exp(1)` is the same as exp(x)\`.

-I realize there doesn’t really need to be a `%logb%` operator, but since one was needed for the antilogarithm, I added the “regular” logarithm also, for consistency.
-Notice that all in-place modifiers end with `<-%` (notice the space).
-All infix operators that are in-place modifiers in this R package end with `<-%`, so that it is clear what it does.
+For consistency, all infix operators that are in-place modifiers in this R package end with `<-%` (notice the space).

 Lets look at the original problem: